-A good way to find where to put in situ probes is by using the C555 meter.
+A good way to find where to put in situ probes is by using the C555 concrete moisture meter.

-In compliance with ASTM F2659, the C555 measures concrete moisture in seconds.
+In compliance with ASTM F2659, the C555 concrete meter measures concrete moisture in seconds.
 Its built-in sensors also take measurements of ambient temperature and RH.

 When placed on the smooth, flat surface of the slab, the C555 provides fast, non-destructive “wet/dry” qualitative moisture measurements.
 These measurements show where potential problem areas are, giving you a good indication of where to install the Rapid RH L6 Smart Sensors.

-The Rapid RH L6 Smart Sensors are in situ concrete testing probes that are extremely accurate and fully comply with F2170.
+The Rapid RH L6 Smart Sensors is in situ concrete testing probes that are highly accurate and fully comply with F2170.

 These sensors come factory calibrated with a NIST-traceable certificate of calibration and never need recalibration.